-During a recent trip to Ireland, I was delighted to see cakes and other desserts flavored with Guinness stout on restaurant menus.
+During a recent trip to Ireland, I was delighted to see this chocolate Guinness cake and other desserts flavored with stout on restaurant menus.
 The bitter, coffee-like flavor of stout marries marvelously with dark chocolate in particular, as in this ultra-moist, slightly earthy cake.
-Serve a slice with whipped cream or plain vanilla ice cream — and a pint of Guinness — on St. Patrick’s (or any other) Day.–Tish Boyle
+Serve a slice with whipped cream or plain vanilla ice cream—and a pint of Guinness.–Tish Boyle

 - Quick Glance

 - 25 M

 - Serves 10